top of page

 Outside the money changer, I could see Muar Clock Tower and also a mural in an alleyway, which was the start / end of a series of street arts labelled as “Muar Cultural Arts” on Google Maps.
 I would know where to find the money changer should I need their services again.

 Since I was at an art lane, might as well re-explore it.
-Most of the artworks in the “Muar Cultural Arts” lane included real objects as part of the art instead of just paintings.
+Most of the artworks in the “Muar Cultural Arts” lane were cultural-related.
+Some of them included real objects as part of the art instead of just paintings.

 While checking out the cultural artworks, I advanced towards Terminal Bentayan Muar, which I arrived at the day before and would be leaving from here to Malacca.
-Mayang Sari had 4 services a day from Muar to Klang (not Kluang), stopping at Malacca (Melaka Sentral) and Shah Alam in between.
-I pondered for a while and purchased a ticket (RM5) at 11:30am — since J. Boutique Hotel was a little further away, I would check-out first before going for brunch then catch the bus.
+Mayang Sari had 4 services a day (at 9:30am, 11:30am, 2pm and 7:30pm) from Muar to Klang (not Kluang), stopping at Malacca (Melaka Sentral) and Shah Alam in between.
+I pondered for a while and purchased a ticket (RM5) for the 11:30am bus — since J. Boutique Hotel was a little further away, I would check-out first before going for brunch then catch the bus.

 All objectives accomplished, I walked back to the Glutton Street for lunch.
 The weather was so hot that I lost appetite for fried and grilled stuffs.
 I settled for roasted duck noodle at a coffee shop.
 The duck meat was not bad but the dark sauce for the noodle was a little too bland.
 It would had been better if I had ordered rice instead of noodle.